Pijal Community Project Sacha Warmikuna

-This pandemic has hit us all in different ways, to some worse than others, but it is exactly now that we need to stand tall, reach out and support one another.
-Some values that were once long forgotten are coming back; new times, new realizations, new goals and a new way of living is what awaits us all.
+This pandemic has hit us all in very different ways.
+It is now that we need to stand tall, reach out and support one another.
+Some values that were once long forgotten are coming back.
+New times, new realizations, new goals and a new way of living is what awaits us all.

 When organized communities face a problem or need, that is, to transform their reality and it is essential to trace a path; make decisions about how to resolve that situation and how to make better use of resources to do so.
 That is when we know, it requires raising a project.

-The community of Pijal is located in the northern Andean area of Ecuador, in the southern part of the province of Imbabura, on the border with the province of Pichincha.
+The community of Pijal is located in the northern Andean area of Ecuador.
+To be exact, in the southern part of the province of Imbabura, on the border with the province of Pichincha.
 It belongs to the Canton Otavalo, González Suárez parish, and is located about 95 km north of the city of Quito.

-In the future, what we want is to welcome more people to integrate, in addition that people are part of the activities to be carried out such as the elaboration of textiles (scarves) being the way to express the culture and its worldview.
+In the future, we want to welcome more and more people.
+In addition, we want locals to be part of the activities to be carried out, such as the elaboration of weavings, being this the way to express their culture and their cosmovision.

 - Inclusion and participation